How To Highlight/Find and Remove Duplicates in Google Sheets

 As previously mentioned, the pivot table method is a little more involved.
 Still, it gives you a specific report about your duplicate entries’ locations, which can be very useful for doing data analysis.

 Final Thoughts on Identifying Duplicates in Google Sheets

 A duplicate cell in Google Sheets can cause problems with your data if you’re not careful, especially when trying to sort financial information into a useful spreadsheet.

-- Several people adding the same customer, invoice, category, item, etc.
+- Several people added the same customer, invoice, category, item, etc.

-Luckily, identifying, removing, and deleting identical cells of data is surprisingly easy in Google Sheets, something that is positive if you are continually dealing with spreadsheets in your day-to-day workflow.
+Luckily, identifying, removing, and deleting identical data cells are surprisingly easy in Google Sheets, something that is positive if you are continually dealing with spreadsheets in your day-to-day workflow.
 If you are looking for something to sort your content better, you can always use an add-on like Remove Duplicates to make sure your information is well-sorted and well organized.